Last Updated: April 30, 2015

 recognize one's individual risks-which might include genetic

-history, obesity, or simple physical inactivity-and act
+history, obesity or simple physical inactivity-and act accordingly.

-fortunately it has plenty of solutions.
+has plenty of solutions.